mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Sohn, Kihyuk, David Berthelot, Chun-Liang Li, Zizhao Zhang, Nicholas Carlini, Ekin D. Cubuk, Alex Kurakin, Han Zhang, and Colin Raffel.
 "Fixmatch: Simplifying semi-supervised learning with consistency and confidence." arXiv preprint arXiv:2001.07685 (2020).

 1. Pham, Hieu, Zihang Dai, Qizhe Xie, Minh-Thang Luong, and Quoc V. Le.
 "Meta pseudo labels." arXiv preprint arXiv:2003.10580 (2020).
+  - semi supervised learning (should cover the labeled and unlabeled at the beginning)
+  - teacher network - to generate - pseudo labels [extension of pseudo label work]
+    - TP: Contrary to the Pseudo label work: *The teacher network is not fixed* and constantly adapting [claim: teacher learn better pseudo labels]
+    - Connected to Pseudo Labels/self-training (semi-supervised)
+  - Issues with the confirmation bias of pseudo label? does TP solve this??
+    - correct the confirmation bias using a systematic mechanism!!! (how pseudo-label affect the student network) [figure 1]
+    - Parallel training [student's learning feedback goes to teacher]!! (dynamic target!)
+  - assumption: Pseudo label of teacher can be adjusted
+    - However, extremely complication optimization as it requires to unroll everything!
+  - Sampling hard pseudo labels (modified version of REINFORCE algorithm!)
+  - Nice experiment section: Dataset, network, and baseline -

+1. Xie, Qizhe, Zihang Dai, Eduard Hovy, Minh-Thang Luong, and Quoc V. Le.
+"Unsupervised data augmentation for consistency training." arXiv preprint arXiv:1904.12848 (2019).